obrienth/Elk-Stack/README.md

         name: docker
         state: present
 ```
-- increases the virtual memory (for the virtual machine we will use to run the ELK server)
+- Increases the virtual memory (for the virtual machine we will use to run the ELK server)
 ```bash
   # Use command module
     - name: Increase virtual memory